Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 ## Clean Up
 Duration: 5

-Once you have completed this Quickstart and no longer need the databases and objects created by it you will want to clean up.
+Once you have completed this Guide and no longer need the databases and objects created by it you will want to clean up.
 We provide a Notebook that does this.
 [Step04_TPCXAI_UC01_Cleanup.ipynb](https://github.com/Snowflake-Labs/sfguide-getting-started-with-snowflake-feature-store/tree/main/Step04_TPCXAI_UC01_Cleanup.ipynb)

 If you want to keep the data, but shut down the Tasks and Dynamic Tables to minimise compute cost, you will need to go to each Task and Dynamic Table to `SUSPEND` them.
 This can be done in the Snowsight UI, or you can use the applicable SQL commands to achieve the same.